yiisoft/yii2/docs/guide-zh-CN/db-migrations.md

 In the class, the `up()` method should contain the code implementing the actual database migration.
 In other words, the `up()` method executes code that actually changes the database.
 The `down()` method may contain code that reverts the changes made by `up()`.

-Sometimes, it is impossible for the `down()` to undo the database migration. ÀıÈç£¬if the migration deletes table rows or an entire table, that data cannot be recovered in the `down()` method.
+Sometimes, it is impossible for the `down()` to undo the database migration. ä¾‹å¦‚ï¼Œif the migration deletes table rows or an entire table, that data cannot be recovered in the `down()` method.
 In such cases, the migration is called irreversible, meaning the database cannot be rolled back to a previous state.
 When a migration is irreversible, as in the above generated code, the `down()` method returns `false` to indicate that the migration cannot be reverted.

-×÷ÎªÒ»¸öÀı×Ó£¬ÈÃÎÒÃÇÀ´Õ¹Ê¾ migration ÊÇÈçºÎ´´½¨Ò»¸öĞÂ±íµÄ¡£
+ä½œä¸ºä¸€ä¸ªä¾‹å­ï¼Œè®©æˆ‘ä»¬æ¥å±•ç¤º migration æ˜¯å¦‚ä½•åˆ›å»ºä¸€ä¸ªæ–°è¡¨çš„ã€‚

 ```php